Yahweasel/libav.js/README.md

 contractually obligated to release the source code of libav.js and all of its dependencies* if you provide the compiled version.
 If you are using a compiled, released version, it is sufficient to provide the `sources` directory.

+libav.js is published to NPM as `libav.js`, and each released variant is published in a much smaller NPM package as `@libav.js/variant-<variant>`.
+The CDN example above uses the `@libav.js/variant-default` package, for example.

 ## Bundlers